lambda-plugins/HighwayTools/README.md

 - If stuck check, if AutoCenter is on `MOTION` to get moved to middle of the block (Baritone can't move exactly to block center)
 - If placed block disappear increase the `TickDelayPlace` until it works
 - Deactivate `IllegalPlacements` if the server requires (like 2b2t)
+- Reset stash position if the bot keeps going to 0, 0

 Any suggestions and questions: Constructor#9948 on Discord Made by @Avanatiker Report bugs on [Issues](https://github.com/lambda-plugins/HighwayTools/issues) and if not possible message EnigmA_008#1505 on Discord.